Jacob-Lockwood/wizzo/readme.md

 declare type WizzoChild =
   | string
   | WizzoElement
-  | ((content: (child: HTMLElement) => void) => void)
+  | ((content: (...templateString: WizzoTaggedTemplate) => void) => void)
 ```

 The only surprising part of the declaration should be the function in the union.
-Wizzo children can be strings, Nodes, or functions, taking in a `content` callback which can be passed an HTMLElement as a child.
+Wizzo children can be strings, Nodes, or functions, taking in a `content` callback which can be passed a [tagged template literal][1] as children.
 Whenever the `content` callback is called, it's contents are re-rendered.
 This is the only way to re-render Wizzo elements (unless you manually change their content using the native DOM api)

 ### Default export

-Wizzo's default export, commonly set to `E` or `$`, creates an element-maker function—it takes in a tag name as input, and returns a function taking in a props object, which returns a function that accepts children (a [tagged template literal][1] which is reduced to an array of `WizzoChild`s), which returns an HTMLElement of the type of the TagName.
+Wizzo's default export, commonly set to `E` or `$`, creates an element-maker function—it takes in a tag name as input, and returns a function taking in a props object, which returns a function that accepts children (a tagged template literal] which is reduced to an array of `WizzoChild`ren), which returns an HTMLElement of the type of the TagName.

 A function that returns a function that returns a function.
 It's hard to explain in words, but easier with code: